-from the airport and the address of where

-you will be staying in the UK-you may need

-to provide these details on arrival in the UK
+Details of onward travel arrangements from the airport and the address of where you will be staying in the UK - you may need to provide these details on arrival in the UK

-(postgraduate students) including the names

-coming to the University for short-term study,

-Paperwork relating to your research
+Paperwork relating to your research (postgraduate students) including the names of your supervisors

-Invitation letter (if applicable) if you are

-of your supervisors
+Invitation letter (if applicable) if you are coming to the University for short-term study, e.g. medical elective students Documents showing you have enough money to fund your studies and living expenses while studying; (e.g. recent bank statement, proof of sponsorship)

+Health certificates including vaccination records and x-ray reports (if necessary)

-- Change of clothes (including warm and waterproof clothing) in case your main luggage is misplaced Details of onward travel arrangements - Enough money (cash or credit card) for at least your first month - Any prescription drugs that you are taking and a letter from your doctor explaining what these are - Insurance documents plus a list of what you are carrying in your luggage in case you have to make an insurance claim
+Change of clothes (including warm and waterproof clothing) in case your main luggage is misplaced

+Enough money (cash or credit card) for at least your first month

+Any prescription drugs that you are taking and a letter from your doctor explaining what these are

+Insurance documents plus a list of what you are carrying in your luggage in case you have to make an insurance claim
-BEFORE YOU LEAVE HOME